wallowadigitalexhibits/The-Wallowa-Story/README.md

 ### Building the Website

-The website uses the Carnivale Freakshow, DMSans, and EduSABeginner fonts, all of which are licensed for use without conditions.
+The website uses the Carnivale Freakshow and EduSABeginner fonts, both of which are licensed for use without conditions.

 The intent of the website was to make a resource that could be cited by scholars.
 To that end, we provided the video, the audio mp3, the transcript, and a table of the annotated slides.